turbot/steampipe-mod-zoom-compliance/README.md

 - Steampipe Zoom plugin installed (see above)

 **Fork**:
-Click on the GitHub Fork Widget.
-(Don't forget to :star: the repo!)
+Click on the GitHub Fork Widget (and Don't forget to :star: the repo!)

 **Clone**: